by Howard Culbertson, missionary to Haiti

 When a loa possesses a person, other people in the immediate vicinity have no doubts in their mind as to the identity of the loa that has appeared.
 Later -- hours or even occasionally days -- when a possessed person returns to his normal personality, he or she will remember nothing of what transpired during the possession state.
 It is as though the person has truly been absent from his or her body while another being was using it.

 While the Haitians do fear zombies and other kinds of spirit world creatures who appear from time to time, the loa apparently have no corporeal existence apart from the persons they are possessing.
-While paintings of Catholic saints are sometimes used in voodoo sanctuaries to represent some of the more well-known loas, these loas only appear when they have a human body to utilize.
+While paintings of Catholic saints are sometimes used in voodoo sanctuaries to represent some of the more well-known loa, these loa only appear when they have a human body to utilize.

 While possessed, many of the Haitians exhibit mediumistic abilities.
 Anthropologists have documented cases of possessed persons knowing secrets to which, in normal life, they would not have had access.
 Haitian ethnologist Jean Price-Mars tells of possessed persons giving predictions and prophecies about the future.29

 There are also some instances in which the loa recognize the higher authority of Jesus Christ, even as happened in New Testament times.
-Even given the peaceful co-existence that seems to exist between Roman Catholicism and voodoo, anthropologist Francis Huxley relates isolated instances in which loa prohibit people from going to church and forbid them to "hear the words of the Gospel."
-30
+Even given the peaceful co-existence that seems to exist between Roman Catholicism and voodoo, anthropologist Francis Huxley relates isolated instances in which loa prohibit people from going to Christian church services and forbid them to "hear the words of the Gospel."30

 The powers which the loa or spirits give to their "horses" were explained to Oberlin college professor George Simpson by at least one voodoo priest as due to the fact that "the loas are fallen angels."33 That, of course, is the same explanation which many conservative biblical scholars give for demons.